-I’m a third-year Ph.D. student at Princeton University, advised by Prof. Prateek Mittal.
+I’m a Ph.D. candidate at Princeton University, advised by Prof. Prateek Mittal.
 I am also very fortunate to closely work with Prof. Ruoxi Jia at Virginia Tech.
-Before moving to Princeton, I received my master’s degree from Harvard University, where I worked with Prof. Salil Vadhan.
+Before moving to Princeton, I received my master’s degree from Harvard in 2021, where I worked with Prof. Salil Vadhan.
 Before that, I received my Bachelor’s Degree in Computer Science and Statistics from the University of Waterloo, where I closely worked with Prof. Florian Kerschbaum.

-I am supported by Princeton’s Gordon Y. S. Wu Fellowship.
+I am supported by Princeton’s Yan Huo *94 Graduate Fellowship and Gordon Y. S. Wu Fellowship.
+I was selected as a Rising Star in Data Science in 2024.

 tianhaowang[at]princeton.edu